Cutting carbon together, sector by sector

-Shell has announced its aim to become a net-zero emissions energy business by 2050 or sooner, in step with society.
-Our business plans need to change to make this happen.
-We are increasingly working with customers, governments, and others to help address carbon emissions in different sectors.
+Shell’s target is to become a net-zero emissions energy business by 2050 or sooner, in step with society.
+As part of this, we are increasingly working with customers, governments, and others to help address carbon emissions in different sectors.

 But some are much harder to decarbonise than others: for example, shipping, heavy-freight trucks and aviation, as well as factories making steel and other products that require high temperatures.

 Together, these sectors account for around 30% of global carbon emissions every year.

 This share of carbon emissions is expected to grow as other sectors – such as power, buildings, and light transport – decarbonise.
 Reducing emissions in these more challenging sectors requires urgent and significant collaboration between industry, governments and customers.

 Electricity generated by wind and solar power plays a direct role in reducing emissions in passenger transport and parts of industry.
 It can also be used to create hydrogen.
 Hydrogen provides a low-carbon alternative for heavy-duty road freight, shipping, industry and, possibly, aviation.

 We are exploring ways to produce hydrogen using offshore wind power.
 In 2020, together with Dutch energy company Eneco, we won the Hollandse Kust (Noord) offshore wind tender.
 We hope to connect Hollandse Kust (Noord) to what is expected to be one of Europe's largest green hydrogen plants in Rotterdam.